patchshorts/cgodwin.io/src/posts/designing-planning-cloud-architecture.md

 specified in terms of uptime and downtime, which is the amount of time that the system is operational and unavailable, respectively.

-#### Reliability Requiremtents
+#### Reliability Requirements
 Reliability requirements are those that specify how often a system or component must perform its required functions correctly.
 They are typically expressed as a percentage or a probability, and they may be specified for a single function or for the system as a whole.
 Reliability requirements are important because they help ensure that a system will be able to meet its operational objectives.
-Related to Availability, Reliability is the same requirement under the presure of business load.
+Related to Availability, Reliability is the same requirement under the pressure of business load.

-#### Scalability Requiremtents
+#### Scalability Requirements
 Scalability requirements are those that dictate how well a system can cope with increased loads.
 They are typically expressed in terms of throughput, response time, or capacity.
 For example, a system that can handle twice the number of